DACA UPDATE - August 8, 2022

 What does this mean for current DACA recipients?

 While the Texas decision is appealed, the Texas court order allows current DACA holders to continue benefiting from DACA and work permits remain valid.
 You can use your work permit and you are entitled to a Social Security number and could be eligible for other benefits.
-The letter filed in New York does not change this.
+The August 3, 2022 decision in this case in New York does not change this.

 - Q: Has anything changed with my DACA or work permit?